robertjdominguez/lazy-dev/README.md

 npm i
 ```

 Once you have the prerequisites, create an `.env` file in the root of the project.
-It should look something like this:
+You'll need the following, so be lazy
+and copy/paste:

 ```dotenv
 GITHUB_TOKEN=